Shandilya21/Few-Shot/README.md

 ## Few Short, Zero Shot Learning Research

-The objective of this repository is to working in few shot, zero shot learning research and contains tested and clean code.
-This is an implementation of few-shot image classification in fashion domain, using state of the art Prototypical Networks, and other FSL network, etc.
+The objective of the repository is working on a few shot, and zero-shot learning problems and also to write readable, clean, and tested code.
+This includes the implementation of a few-shot image classification problems, using algorithms such as Prototypical Networks, etc.

 ### Important Blogs and Paper
 1. Generalizing from a Few Examples: A Survey on Few-Shot Learning [QUANMING Y et al. (2020)](https://arxiv.org/pdf/1904.05046.pdf)